 No. Scholars must be enrolled full time during the year following their award.

-- I’m a first-year student, but I have enough credits for sophomore status at my college/university.
+- I’m in my first or second semester of college, but I have enough credits to be considered a sophomore.
 Am I eligible to apply?

 No, the Udall Scholarship cannot be deferred.
-Scholars must be enrolled full time the year following their award, or decline the scholarship.
+Scholars must be enrolled as full time undergraduates during the following academic year or decline the scholarship.
 All Scholars must also attend their Scholar Orientation, which is an integral part of becoming a Udall Scholar.
 If you cannot attend Orientation, the Udall Foundation will revoke your scholarship.

 - Are students who are pursuing a second undergraduate degree eligible?